alxtrnr/bongo-twisty/content/blog/postbox_toppers.md

       alt = "A collection of hand-crocheted festive mice figurines arranged around a decorated Christmas tree on top of a post box in Upper Higham.
 The display features seven mice dressed in Victorian-style winter clothing including bonnets, coats, and scarves in earthy tones of brown, orange, green, and grey.
 One central mouse wears a bright red coat and scarf.
 The dark blue-green crocheted Christmas tree is adorned with white garland spirals, white pompom ornaments, and a yellow star topper.
 The scene is photographed just before dawn."
       >}}

+  {{< glightbox-figure-global
+      src = "20251206_christmas_colney_heath.jpg"
+      title = "Christmas, Colney Heath"
+      alt = "A festive knitted Christmas scene displayed on top of a red Royal Mail post box in a residential street.
+The handcrafted topper features a winter wonderland tableau on a circular white crocheted base with red detail stitching.
+At the center stands a tall green spiral Christmas tree decorated with colorful baubles in pink, blue, and other bright colors, topped with a golden yellow star.
+Surrounding the tree are multiple knitted figures: two white snowmen wearing red Santa hats with white pompoms, one holding a yellow gift, and several small dolls dressed in colorful winter clothing - including figures in red, blue, and green striped outfits with knitted hats.
+There's also a brown teddy bear character among the group.
+The scene is photographed outdoors with suburban houses, parked cars, hedges, and a cloudy sky visible in the background, creating a charming community Christmas display."
+            >}}

 </div>